 As we grow up, we learn that people will let us down.
-We will have our hearts broken and we will break some hearts too.
+We will have our hearts broken, and we will break some hearts too.
 We'll lose people that we love too soon.
-So, take too many pictures, try new and challenging things, love unconditionally, have no regrets, learn from every endeavor--good or bad--and forgive easily.
+So, take too many pictures, try new and challenging things, love unconditionally, have no regrets, learn from every endeavor--good or bad--and forgive quickly.

 Day #24: Creativity

 If you can't find exactly you want, make it.
 If you can't find the picture you want, paint it.
 If you envy your neighbor's garden, plant your own.
-Try new things, you may just find your hidden talents.
+Try new things; you may find your hidden talents.

 Day #25: Winning and Losing

 I love to run.
-Running isn't necessarily hard, it just takes practice and patience.
-Defeats are another chance to obtain a victory; a chance to work harder and push beyond your comfort zone.
-That's when the victory is the sweetest because you know that you genuinely worked hard for it.
+Running isn't necessarily hard; it just takes practice and patience.
+Defeats are another chance to obtain a victory; an opportunity to work harder and push beyond your comfort zone.
+That's when the success is the sweetest because you know that you genuinely worked hard for it.
 There will be wins and losses in every journey throughout our life.
-Without defeats, there would be no victories because we would simply stop trying to be better.
+Without defeats, there would be no victories because we would stop trying to be better.